Do Redheads Have a Higher Alcohol Tolerance? Fact vs. Myth

 The MC1R gene influences a wide variety of functions in our body, including the predisposition to infections, certain types of cancer, and some kidney diseases.
 For those with red hair, there are some special considerations that result from the way their MC1R gene functions.

-Other Effects of the Red Hair Gene
+Unexpected Ways the Red Hair Gene Affects You

 Besides determining our skin, hair, and eye color, the MC1R gene also plays a role in pain perception and the effectiveness of certain medications, specifically anesthetics.
 Those with red hair may have unexpected reactions to pain (they can be more or less sensitive) and often require about 20% more local and general anesthetic.